isso84/ABRTTDMS-modeling-and-verification/README.md

 Afterthat, we need to construt the BCG (Binary Coded Graphs), which is a binary file format for LTS , that enable doing numerous types of analysis and verification.
 In fact, BCG is both a format for the LTS representation and a set of libraries and programs dealing with LTSs (information, display, edition, minimization, etc.).

 BCG are generated from higher-level models of concurrent systems.
 We show the BCG constructed by CADP for our system ABRTTDMS in the attached file: [PS](https://github.com/isso84/ABRTTDMS-modeling-and-verification/blob/main/aissam_bcg_draw_rZT1tb.ps).
+The BCG file itself is downloadable from here [BCG](https://github.com/isso84/ABRTTDMS-modeling-and-verification/blob/main/aissam_bcg_draw_rZT1tb.ps)

 As you can see, the LTS has a huge number of states and transitions, so the graph is very dense.
 CADP offers the possibility to reduce this huge number, by using Strong Equivalence, which results in a another equivalent graph with less states and transitions.
 Now, we can start verifiying whatever we want using different built-in tools in CADP as you can see in the figure: